albar965/littlenavmap-manual/src/en/MENUS.rst

 See also :ref:`disk-cache` for details.

-.. _files-and-directories-mapthemes:
+.. _files-and-directories-theme:

-Show Map Installation Directory
+Show Map Theme Installation
 '''''''''''''''''''''''''''''''''''''''

-Opens the file manager with the installation directory for additional map themss.
+Opens the file manager with the installation directory for additional map themes.

 See also :ref:`installing-map-themes` for more information about additional map themes.

+.. _files-and-directories-db:

+Show Database Files
+'''''''''''''''''''''''''''''''''''''''

+Open *Little Navmap*'s database directory in a file manager.
+See :doc:`RUNNOSIM` for more information on copying database files between different computers.

+See also :ref:`files-databases` for details about the different database files.

+.. _files-and-directories-globe:

+Show GLOBE offline elevation Data Installation
+'''''''''''''''''''''''''''''''''''''''''''''''''

+Opens the installation directory of the offline elevation data.
+See :doc:`GLOBE` for installation instructions.

 .. _flight-plan-table-display-options: